abdelrahman-elkady/se-tutorial/lab-1.md

 - Learn HTML and CSS.
 - Get familiar with your text editor.
 - talk about HTTP status code.
-- Show the devetools elements panel and networks panel.
+- Show the devtools elements panel and networks panel.
 - introduce basic terminal commands.

 ## Requires